divyaYelmakanne/CODESTORM-ShrutiVaani/README.md

-# 🗣️ ShrutiVaani - VoiceBridge
+# 🗣️ ShrutiVaani - Voice for All

 **Breaking Barriers in Communication**